 - Helps in determining exactly what is going wrong if enough leads aren’t being generated.

 The whole process creates a unified sales and marketing alignment or as we like to call it – Smarketing

 4. Facilitates meaningful Sales Conversations:

 Gone are the days when a sales rep closes a deal by blabbering a few persuasive words.
-Due to information explosion on the digital platform, people refuse to accept traditional sales gimmicks.
+Due to the information explosion on the digital platform, people refuse to accept traditional sales gimmicks.

 In inbound marketing, the role of a sales rep is more of an educator than a hardcore seller.
-By understanding the buyer persona and buyer journey of a customer, a sales rep can have a much more meaningful communication with the prospect.
+By understanding the buyer persona and buyer journey of a customer, a sales rep can have much more meaningful communication with the prospect.

 By determining interest levels of a customer and establishing a plan beforehand, your sales team can close deals armed with relevant knowledge about the prospect.

 Or have you already adopted the inbound route?
 How well did it work out for you?